Grant-Oglesby/grant_oglesby_capstone_project/README.md

                 Task 3: Create data visualization components in Streamlit Task 4: Implement responsive functionality in Streamlit )
+    To Do
+        (User Story 2:
+            As a data engineer, I want to transform the extracted datasets into a suitable format so that I can remove any inconsistencies and ensure data quality.)
+                Task 1.2: Identify duplicate records and determine strategy Task 1.3: Identify variable formats and determine strategy Task 1.4: Identify erroneous column typings and determine strategy Task 2: Identify enrichment opportunities
+                Task 3: Create transformation functions to clean and format the data Task 4: Join data into a single dataset Task 5: Implement enrichment
+                Task 5.1: TESTS - Create unit tests for data transformation Task 5.2: TESTS - Create end-to-end tests for data transformation Task 5.3: TESTS - Create performance tests for data transformation

+    In Progress
+                Task 1: Explore data in jupyter notebook Task 1.1: Identify null values and determine strategy

+    Done
-    To Do (User Story 1:
+        (User Story 1:
-            As a data engineer, I want to extract specific datasets as part of an automated ETL pipeline so that I can prepare the data for transforming.)
+            As a data engineer, I want to extract specific datasets as part of an automated ETL pipeline so that I can prepare the data for transforming.
-                Task 7: Record data extraction process
+                Task 1: Create and clone git repository Task 2: Setup file system in accordance with ETL pipeline standards Task 3: Create and install pyproject.toml and requirements.txt Task 4: Setup .env.dev file to contain environment variables Task 5: Create run_etl.py to control ETL pipeline Task 6: Setup connection to call and receive source data Task 6.1: TESTS - Create unit tests for data extraction functions Task 7: Record data extraction process
                 Task 7.1: TESTS - Create end-to-end tests for data extraction Task 8: Implement data validation checks
-                Task 8.1: TESTS - Create unit tests for data validation functions
+                Task 8.1: TESTS - Create unit tests for data validation functions)

-    In Progress (User Story 1:
-            As a data engineer, I want to extract specific datasets as part of an automated ETL pipeline so that I can prepare the data for transforming.)
-                Task 6.1: TESTS - Create unit tests for data extraction functions

-    Done (User Story 1:
-            As a data engineer, I want to extract specific datasets as part of an automated ETL pipeline so that I can prepare the data for transforming.)
-                Task 1: Create and clone git repository Task 2: Setup file system in accordance with ETL pipeline standards Task 3: Create and install pyproject.toml and requirements.txt Task 4: Setup .env.dev file to contain environment variables Task 5: Create run_etl.py to control ETL pipeline Task 6: Setup connection to call and receive source data